CyberFlameGO/svnpython/Doc/library/hashlib.rst

    Update the hash object with the string *arg*.
 Repeated calls are equivalent to a single call with the concatenation of all the arguments: ``m.update(a);
    m.update(b)`` is equivalent to ``m.update(a+b)``.

-   .. versionchanged:: 2.7

-      The Python GIL is released to allow other threads to run while hash updates on data larger than 2048 bytes is taking place when using hash algorithms supplied by OpenSSL.

 .. method:: hash.digest()